rd--/blksc3/md/notes.md

 - multiple fragments
 - remaining unicode
 - help for collect
-- cc & sw for brower
+- cc & sw for broswer
+- fullscreen has x as accesskey, but it's really for phone/tablet so not required